GREENHOUSE GAS EMISSIONS FROM AGRICULTURE

 The agricultural sector is also responsible for carbon dioxide (CO₂) emissions resulting from the application of urea and lime to soils, as well as from the use of other carbon-containing fertilizers.

-This indicator represents emissions of these agriculture-related greenhouse gases, calculated based on statistical activity data and emission factors, in accordance with the methodology developed by the Intergovernmental Panel on Climate Change (IPCC, 2006).
+This indicator represents emissions of these agriculture-related greenhouse gases, calculated based on statistical activity data and emission factors, in accordance with the methodology developed by the Intergovernmental Panel on Climate Change (IPCC, 2006 and IPCC,2019).

 CH₄ and N₂O emissions are converted into carbon dioxide equivalents (CO₂ eq.) by multiplying the emissions of each gas by its respective Global Warming Potential (GWP), which is 265 for N₂O and 28 for CH₄.